-The most common initial symptoms include ear fullness and pressure, hearing changes like tinnitus, reduced hearing and total hearing loss, and physical imbalance and vertigo.
+The most common initial symptoms include ear fullness and pressure, hearing changes like tinnitus, reduced hearing, total hearing loss, physical imbalance, and vertigo.
 These are by no means the only symptoms.
 Some patients experience hyperacusis where they have difficulty tolerating normal low-level noise because certain sounds seem too loud.
-Since the tumor can compress the nearby 5th cranial or trigeminal nerve, some patients also experience facial numbness, tingling or stabbing pain on the tumor side.
-With vestibular changes or growth in the cerebellopontine angle or CPA that causes intracranial pressure fluctuations, some patients experience symptoms associated with other vestibular diseases and "brain" tumors, including headaches, high blood pressure, blood clots, autoimmune dysfunction and mood, personality and/or cognitive changes.
+Since the tumor can compress the nearby 5th cranial or trigeminal nerve, some patients also experience facial numbness, tingling, or stabbing pain on the tumor side.
+With vestibular changes or growth in the cerebellopontine angle (CPA) that causes intracranial pressure fluctuations, some patients experience symptoms associated with other vestibular diseases and "brain" tumors including:

-Patients usually believe that ear-related symptoms indicate a head cold, temporomandibular joint problem or natural hearing loss from aging.
-Their family doctor, ENT, neurologist or other specialist orders a CT or MRI scan.
+Patients usually believe that ear-related symptoms indicate a head cold, temporomandibular joint problem, or natural hearing loss from aging.
+Their family doctor, ENT, neurologist, or other specialist orders a CT or MRI scan.
 Some tumors have been discovered after an accident prompts an ER doctor to order one of these scans.
-Many patients go undiagnosed for years and only receive a scan after symptoms begin to adversely impact their quality of life or they complain of symptoms typically associated with brain disease or tumors.
+Many patients go undiagnosed for years and only receive a scan after symptoms begin to impact their quality of life adversely or complain of symptoms typically associated with brain disease or tumors.

-With small, non-growing and/or asymptomatic tumors, specialists often recommend a "watch and wait" plan where patients receive non-contrast or contrast MRIs at six-month or yearly intervals.
-With noticeable symptoms or tumors in the CPA with or without symptoms, doctors usually recommend one of two types of treatment: radiosurgery using targeted doses of radiation or skull-based microsurgery performed by a neurosurgeon and a neuro-otologist team.
-Patients also receive additional treatments related to coping, life skills and recovery.
+With small, non-growing, or asymptomatic tumors, specialists often recommend a "watch and wait" plan where patients receive non-contrast or contrast MRIs at six-month or yearly intervals.
+With or without symptoms, doctors usually recommend one of two types of treatment: radiosurgery using targeted doses of radiation or skull-based microsurgery performed by a neurosurgeon and a neuro-otologist team.
+Patients also receive additional treatments related to coping, life skills, and recovery.

 Beyond the complications mentioned, compression of structures that control basic processes like breathing can lead to death.
-Compression and surgical treatments can cause cerebral spinal fluid leaks, permanent nerve damage, facial paralysis and vision problems.
+Compression and surgical treatments can cause cerebral spinal fluid leaks, permanent nerve damage, facial paralysis, and vision problems.
 After skull-based microsurgery, some patients who have herpes simplex experience immediate or delayed facial paralysis because of the virus.
-A lot of patients deal with depression and difficulties related to public misunderstanding about benign tumors and outward appearance.
-For example, when some patients have benign tumors or look healthy, many of their peers incorrectly believe that their struggles are mild in comparison to those of cancer patients.
+Many patients deal with depression and difficulties related to a public misunderstanding about benign tumors and outward appearance.
+For example, when some patients have benign tumors or look healthy, many of their peers incorrectly believe that their struggles are mild compared to those of cancer patients.
 After treatment, some people even think that everything goes "back to normal."
 The truth is this tumor often forces patients to change their lives dramatically.
-Some patients continue to experience vestibular symptoms or a return of symptoms as they age, discover new tumor growth or learn that they have a condition known as Schwannomatosis that causes Schwann cell tumors throughout the body.
+Some patients continue to experience vestibular symptoms or a return of symptoms as they age, discover new tumor growth, or learn that they have a condition known as Schwannomatosis that causes Schwann cell tumors throughout the body.